 The CMAP links different concepts/key terms together.
 This is to help you have a bird’s eye view of the topic and how they relate to each other.

-High quality diagrams in color accompany my notes (free) so as to help you visualize concepts.
+High quality diagrams in colour accompany my notes (free) so as to help you visualise concepts.
 They contain review questions I select at the end of each set for practice.
 As well as old/new syllabus comparison.

 H2 BIOLOGY Notes – Topics